bparanj/crystal/electronics/experiments/queue/capacitor-parallel.md

 When capacitors are connected in parallel, their total or equivalent capacitance increases.
 This setup impacts the circuit’s behavior in several important ways:

+Here’s how to design an experiment in Tinkercad to demonstrate the behavior of two capacitors connected in parallel.

+### Objective
+To show that when two capacitors are connected in parallel, the total capacitance is the sum of the individual capacitances, allowing the circuit to store more energy and demonstrating a longer charge/discharge time in an RC circuit.

+### Components Needed in Tinkercad
+1. Breadboard
+2. DC Power Supply (e.g., 9V battery)
+3. Two capacitors (e.g., 100 µF each)
+4. Resistor (1 kΩ) to control current flow
+5. LED to observe discharge behavior
+6. Switch to control charging and discharging
+7. Multimeter (optional) to measure voltage across the capacitors

+### Steps

+1. Set Up the Power Supply:
+   - Place the 9V battery on the breadboard.
+   - Connect the positive terminal of the battery to the positive rail of the breadboard.
+   - Connect the negative terminal of the battery to the negative rail of the breadboard.

+2. Connect Two Capacitors in Parallel:
+   - Place the two capacitors on the breadboard.
+   - Connect the positive terminals of both capacitors to the positive rail of the breadboard.
+   - Connect the negative terminals of both capacitors to a common row on the breadboard, and connect this row to the negative rail.
+This creates a parallel connection between the two capacitors.

+3. Add a Resistor and LED in Series:
+   - Place a 1 kΩ resistor on the breadboard.
+Connect one end of the resistor to the positive rail where the capacitors are connected.
+   - Connect the anode (longer leg) of the LED to the other end of the resistor.
+   - Connect the cathode (shorter leg) of the LED to the negative rail of the breadboard.
+This completes the RC circuit, with the LED acting as a visual indicator of the charge and discharge behavior.

+4. Add a Switch to Control Charging and Discharging:
+   - Place a switch between the positive rail and the capacitors to control when the capacitors are connected to the battery, allowing you to charge or discharge them.

+5. Attach a Multimeter (Optional):
+   - Set up a multimeter in Tinkercad to measure the voltage across the capacitors.
+This will help you monitor the charging and discharging more precisely.

+6. Run the Simulation (Charging Cycle):
+   - Close the switch to connect the capacitors to the battery, allowing them to start charging.
+   - Observe the LED: as the capacitors charge, current flows through the LED, causing it to light up initially and then dim as the capacitors reach full charge.
+   - You should see the voltage reading on the multimeter gradually increase as the capacitors charge.

+7. Run the Simulation (Discharging Cycle):
+   - Open the switch to disconnect the capacitors from the battery.
+   - The capacitors will begin to discharge through the resistor and LED, causing the LED to light up again briefly and then gradually dim as the capacitors discharge.
+   - Note that the discharge time is longer compared to a single capacitor, as the two capacitors in parallel provide more stored charge.

+### Explanation of Parallel Capacitance

+When capacitors are connected in parallel, their total capacitance \( C_{\text{total}} \) is the sum of the individual capacitances:
+\[
+C_{\text{total}} = C_1 + C_2
+\]
+For two 100 µF capacitors in parallel, the total capacitance would be:
+\[
+C_{\text{total}} = 100 \, \mu\text{F} + 100 \, \mu\text{F} = 200 \, \mu\text{F}
+\]
+This higher total capacitance means that the capacitors can store more energy for the same applied voltage and will take longer to charge and discharge.

+### Key Observations
+- Increased Total Capacitance: The two capacitors in parallel result in a total capacitance that is the sum of the individual capacitors, meaning the circuit can store more energy.
+- Longer Charging and Discharging Times: Due to the increased capacitance, the capacitors charge and discharge more slowly compared to a single capacitor of 100 µF.

+### Conclusion
+This experiment demonstrates that connecting capacitors in parallel increases the total capacitance, allowing the circuit to store more energy and resulting in a longer charge and discharge time.
+In practical circuits, parallel capacitors are used to increase total capacitance and to stabilize voltage in power supply circuits.

 ### 1. Increased Total Capacitance

    - When capacitors are connected in parallel, their capacitances add up.
 The total capacitance \( C_{\text{total}} \) is given by: